status-im/the-explainers/authors/swader/01-nimbus/en_US/final.md

 Interfaces (like JSON-RPC, or one for embedded Java) will be developed for the different operating systems Nimbus is being installed on - we're focusing on open hardware, but we're not planning to leave any platform behind.
 Nimbus will provide an [EVM-C interface](https://github.com/ethereum/evmc), for example, so all clients that use it will be able to choose if they want to use Aleth, Geth or Nimbus.

 Another modular part will be the back-end (SQLite or RocksDB), the logging (console, file, json, database) and the networking protocols i.e. being agnostic regarding specific Eth protocols and using plain http/s to bypass filtering (like public WiFi or censorship).
+This is being done with Libp2p as the base networking layer which supports multi-address so you can use a single address to connect to a node through a variety of protocols.

 ## Are you competing with Geth?